Serhiy Kucherenko (footballer, born 1984): Career

 Born in Kirovohrad in the family of football player and coach Serhiy Petrovich Kucherenko.
-At the age of two, he moved to Odessa with his family.
+At the age of two, he moved to Odesa with his family.
 Kucherenko is a pupil of the local Chornomorets Odesa school, where his father was the coach.
 In the youth football league of Ukraine he played from 1998 to 2001 for Chornomorets Odesa and the Youth Sports School 11.

 In 2001, he was at the disposal of the Portovik club from Ilyichevsk, which played in the Ukrainian Second League of Ukraine.
 However, as part of the team, he did not play more than one game.
-In 2002 he was a member of "Nikolaev".
-On 27 September 2002, he played the only match for Nikolaev in the First League of Ukraine in the home game against Stal Alchevsk (2: 1), Kucherenko came out on 77 minutes instead of Vladimir Vozny.
+In 2002 he was a member of "Mykolaiv".
+On 27 September 2002, he played the only match for Mykolaiv in the First League of Ukraine in the home game against Stal Alchevsk (2: 1), Kucherenko came out on 77 minutes instead of Vladimir Vozny.

 In 2002, he began playing in the Olimpia FC NPP team in the Ukrainian Second League.
 In total, he played 32 matches for the club and scored 3 goals in the league and 1 match in the Ukrainian Cup.
-In the second half of the 2003/04 season, he moved to Podillia Khmelnytsky, where his father was the coach.
+In the second half of the 2003/04 season, he moved to Podillia Khmelnytskyi, where his father was the coach.
 Also, Kucherenko could go to the Ovidiopol "Dniester".
 Sergey became the main player in the team.
 In the winter of 2006, I went to the screening in the Latvian Ventspils, and a year later in the Liepaja Metallurg.
 However, he did not sign contracts with clubs from Latvia.
 He spent about three years at Podillia and played in 99 games and scored 23 goals in the championships, in the Obolon Kyiv he played 2 matches and scored 1 goal.

 In March 2007, his father became the head of Spartak Ivano-Frankivsk.
 Together with him, Sergey joined the team.
 As part of the team, he played only 3 games, in which he scored 1 goal.
-In the summer of 2007 he played for the Odessa amateur team "Ivan".
+In the summer of 2007 he played for the Odesa amateur team "Ivan".
 He played in 2 matches and scored 1 goal in the Ukrainian amateur championship and 3 games in the Regional Cup.